This is a gear review about the best trail runners for thru-hiking in 2023.

 Gaiters

 Many people will want to use gaiters when using trail runners.
 Not the heavy-duty ones that keep out mud but ultralight ones that keep out sand and small rocks.
-There are many ultralight gaiters for trail running shoes on the market.
-And many of the shoes in this review are specially designed to allow gaiters to be used with them.
+There are many ultralight gaiters on the market.
+Many of the shoes in this review are specially designed to allow gaiters to be used with them.

 Read the in-depth review of the Best Gaiters for Trail Runners.